 Quilted-The quilted figure is a bigger version of blister or pommele.
 In the quilted figure, the blister looks to be extended and full.
 As a result, the figure looks to have a 3D effect.
 This figure is also common in Maples, along with Sapele, Mahogany, and Moabi.

-For more information on veneer figure types, do not hesitate to contact us today.
+For more information on maple wood characteristics and veneer figure types, do not hesitate to contact us today.